Audi OBD2 Port Location

 Audi On-Board Diagnostic II (OBD-II) is used to diagnose vehicle problems.
 The OBD2 port can diagnose engine, transmission, ABS, Airbag, and other problems.
 To access these systems, you will need an Audi OBD2 Scanner.

-If you don’t have an OBD2 port under the dashboard, the OBD2 port on your Audi may be located on the center console next to the parking brake handle.
-Use a small flathead screwdriver to remove the plastic to expose the OBD2 port.
+If you don’t have an OBD2 port under the dashboard, your Audi may have one on the center console next to the parking brake handle.
+Use a small flathead screwdriver to remove the plastic and expose the OBD2 port.

 Where is the Audi A6 OBD2 port located?